splunk-terraform/terraform-provider-signalfx/docs/resources/dashboard.md

         * `values` - A list of values to be used with the `property`, they will be combined via `OR`.
         * `negated` - (Optional) If true,  only data that does not match the specified value of the specified property appear in the event overlay.
 Defaults to `false`.
 * `selected_event_overlay` - (Optional) Defines event overlays which are enabled by default.
 See `event_overlay` for a definition of fields.
-* `synced` - (Optional) Whether the resource in SignalForm and SignalFx are identical or not.
+* `synced` - (Optional) Whether the resource in the provider and SignalFx are identical or not.
 Used internally for syncing, you do not need to specify it.
 Whenever you see a change to this field in the plan, it means that your resource has been changed from the UI and Terraform is now going to re-sync it back to what's in your configuration.
 * `tags` - (Optional) Tags associated with the dashboard.